 Title IX can be initiated under several different circumstances, for example: (1) any time a school policy violation involves a student, faculty, or volunteer; (2) when alleged policy violation occurred on campus or at a school-sponsored event; (3) when the school believe a safety concern affecting the school environment is present.
 Get informed on what happens during Title IX proceedings.

 Once an individual brings forth allegations of sexual misconduct against another, Title IX requires colleges and universities to launch an investigation into the matter.
 Specifically, the law compels schools to set up their own system of investigating reports of sexual violence, interviewing the accused student and accusing student, interviewing suggested witnesses and, if a policy violation is found, subjecting the accused student to a disciplinary hearing.

 The fallout from these hearings may have serious consequences on the accused student’s future prospects, including expulsion from the school and possible criminal charges.

 Under Title IX, the individual who brought forth the allegations has the option to include the police.
 If they choose to do so, a criminal investigation will be opened.
-Often, schools and police work together sharing information.
+Often, schools and police work together and share information.
 In this situation, legal representation becomes vital.
-An experienced criminal defense attorney can help you understand and defend your rights, while protecting your best interests.
+An experienced criminal defense attorney can help you understand and defend your rights while protecting your best interests.